stefanofornari/vfs2nio/README.md

+# Preable
+This is a modified version of the original fork to make it work with more file system supported by VFS.
+I am happy to contribute the changes back if the original repository shows some activity and interest.

 # vfs2nio

 Provides a bridge between the [JSR 203](https://jcp.org/en/jsr/detail?id=203) ([The Java NIO.2 File System in JDK 7](http://www.oracle.com/technetwork/articles/javase/nio-139333.html)) and [Apache's Commons VFS 2](https://commons.apache.org/proper/commons-vfs/).
 This allows you to use the standard